Gurmeet Ram Rahim Singh: Social work

-In 2009 Ram Rahim had initiated a drive to eradicate forced prostitution from society and rescue them from high risk groups, the women who were pushed into flesh trade were to be brought back into the mainstream of the society and get married them in a good family.
+In 2009, Ram Rahim had initiated a drive to eradicate forced prostitution from society and rescue them from high risk groups, the women who were pushed into flesh trade were to be brought back into the mainstream of the society and get married them in a good family.
 He also made arrangement for their treatment from HIV/AIDS and other sexually transmitted infections.
 Ram Rahim motivated his followers to marry sex workers and out of which 1500 men, agreed to marry women who had left the life of prostitution and wished to get assimilated in the mainstream of society.
 Many of these marriages have actually taken place.

-Invitation From The United Nations
+Invitation from the United Nations

 Almost a month after Singh got convicted, on 4 October 2017, The United Nations Water Body, on their official Twitter handle, had invited Ram Rahim and his "adopted daughter", Honeypreet Insan, to support its World Toilet Day event which was held in November 2017.
 The rationale behind the United Nations' decision to invite two of India's most controversial figures is still puzzling, as the tweets were later taken down without any clarification.

-Contribution to Sports
+Contribution to sports

 In 2017, Ram Rahim had been nominated for Dronacharya Award by Yoga Federation of India (YFI) for producing ‘world champion yogis’, including World and Asian Cup winners.
 Ram Rahim has also established the MSG Bharatiya Khel Gaon, a sports village spread across 23 acres, in his Dera headquarters.

 Political influence

 Ram Rahim had been known for political clout, as his Dera has a large number of followers among Dalits, estimated to be over 70%.
 His Dera Sacha Sauda is the only one among the various Deras that openly asks its supporters to vote for particular political parties.

 Ram Rahim originally supported the Indian National Congress. and aided them in the 2007 Punjab state elections esp. to wrest control of the Malwa region.
 Before the 2012 Punjab state elections, the Congress leader Amarinder Singh, his wife Preneet Kaur and his son Raninder Singh visited Ram Rahim, asking him to extend his support to Congress.
 However, Dera's support to Congress alienated the party's Sikh vote bank.
 In the 2012 elections, Congress performed poorly, and Jassi himself lost the election.
 The poor performance of Congress was seen as a signal of the downfall of Dera's political power.

-Before the 2014 Haryana state elections, the Bharatiya Janata Party (BJP) leader And Prime Minister Shri Narendra Modi praised Ram Rahim in order to attract the Dera Sacha Sauda followers.
+Before the 2014 Haryana state elections, the Bharatiya Janata Party (BJP) leader and Prime Minister Narendra Modi praised Ram Rahim in order to attract the Dera Sacha Sauda followers.
 Ram Rahim reciprocated by supporting the BJP in the state elections. and in February 2015, again in the Delhi assembly elections.
 He reportedly claimed to have over 2 million followers in Delhi.
 His organisation supported BJP in the Bihar assembly election in 2015, and nearly 3,000 Dera followers campaigned for BJP in the state.
 In 2016, the Haryana sports minister Anil Vij announced a ₹ 5 million grant to the Dera for promoting sports, in Ram Rahim's presence, which led to a controversy.